The health and safety of patients and staff is our highest priority for Audubon County Memorial Hospital & Clinics.

 - Approved visitors will be asked whether they live in the same household as a COVID-19 positive person

 This policy is consistent with the 14-day self-quarantine mandate for all individuals who live in the same household as a COVID-19 positive person.

 - All approved visitors must check in at the main entrance and be screened.
 After-hours visitors may enter through the Emergency Department door and follow the posted directions on the door.

 - All approved visitors will be screened for flu-like symptoms, such as fever, cough or shortness of breath within the past two days and will not be permitted if symptomatic.

-- Family members or friends approved for visitation of any approved visitors must remain in patient rooms and will not be permitted to wait in lobbies or common areas, including any/all areas of the hospital—lobbies, waiting areas, common spaces, chapel, cafeteria, and/or any other area within the care location.
+- Family members approved for visitation must remain in patient rooms and will not be permitted to wait in lobbies or common areas, including any/all areas of the hospital—lobbies, waiting areas, common spaces, chapel, cafeteria, and/or any other area within the care location.

 - All visitors are required to wash hands with soap and water or use alcohol-based hand sanitizer upon entering and exiting the patient’s room.